-  You can download a ten frame template here.
+You can download a ten-frame template here.

 After you’ve introduced the strategy and students have had a chance to work with manipulatives to understand the strategy, it’s time for a little independent practice!
 This little freebie includes a set of workstation cards and an “I Can ” card for student directions.
-Have students record their work in their math journal for accountability and for a quick formative assessment.
+Have students record their work in their math journals for accountability and for a quick formative assessment.